IyLias/learn-reinforcement-learning/README.md

-# learn-deeplearning
+# learn-reinforcement-learning
-materials of deep learning
+materials of reinforcement learning